AngularWizards/ng2-mouse-select/README.md

 # ng2-mouse-select
-Angular 2 directive for selecting multiple items with the mouse
+Angular 2 directive for selecting multiple items with the mouse.

 ## Table of contents
 <ul>